Hoverth/Digital_Archive_Server/README.md

  - `/archivers/[archiver-codename]` - A view on that ArchiveWorker, allowing you to see the logs and request archival

 ### Users & Groups
-A basic user can only see non-adult content, with no benefits over non-logged-in users.
-Users mostly exist to be assigned to groups, and to track seen and liked content
+Users mostly exist to be assigned to groups, and for a individual to track content.

+A basic user can only see content not marked as adult.

 There are two groups you can assign to users, Adult and Archivers.